-https://graddiv.ucsc.edu/current-students/pdfs/drc nom.pdf
+https://graddiv.ucsc.edu/current-students/pdfs/drc\nom.pdf

 Students have the option of changing their dissertation committee composition at a later date.
-To make changes to the dissertation committee, students must simply resubmit the Nominations for Dissertation Reading Committee form to the Graduate Program Coordinator.
+To make changes to the dissertation committee, students must simply resubmit the Nominations for Dissertation Reading Committee form.